Jailbreaking on Text-to-Video Models via Scene Splitting Strategy: Experiments

 \paragraph{Scene Manipulation} To validate the effectiveness of Scene Manipulation, we conducted experiments, comparing two methods limited to a total of five iterations without using the Strategy Update, which incorporates the outer loop and the Strategy Library.
 We compared our standard approach (with Scene Manipulation) against an alternative where new Scene Splitting prompts are generated each iteration (w/o Scene Manipulation).
 As shown in Table~\ref{table7}, Scene Manipulation achieves a significantly higher ASR of 60.9\% compared to the 46.4\% from w/o Scene Manipulation.
 This result demonstrates that it is more effective to search for an optimal attack point via Scene Manipulation within this constrained region than to simply generate new Scene Splitting prompts iteratively

 We analyze the Scene Manipulation component in isolation (without the Strategy Update) to validate the effectiveness of its Iterative Modification process.
 Table~\ref{table8} shows the impact of the number of inner loop iterations ($I$) on performance.
 While the ASR continues to improve with more iterations, the gain from 5 to 8 iterations is less pronounced than the initial gain.
 Therefore, we select $I=5$ in our main experiments to balance an effective ASR with a minimal number of attack attempts.

+As shown in Table~\ref{effi_scene}, Scene Manipulation achieves a significantly higher ASR of 60.9\% compared to the 46.4\% from w/o Scene Manipulation.
+Furthermore, we analyzed the computational efficiency of this component.
+The results demonstrate that Scene Manipulation significantly reduces both the average number of attack attempts and the average time per prompt.
+This confirms that searching for an optimal attack point within a constrained generative space via targeted manipulation is far more effective and efficient than blindly regenerating entirely new scene split prompts.
 Further analyses of Scene Manipulation are provided in the Appendix~\ref{scene selection}.